Rkelley6045/Elk-stack/README.md

 - Update the hosts file to include webservers 10.0.0.7, 10.0.0.8, 10.0.0.9 and Elk 10.1.0.4.
 ![alt text](https://github.com/Rkelley6045/Elk-stack/blob/main/HostFile/Host%20File.png)
 - Run the playbook, and navigate to Kibana http://[your.VM.IP]:5601/app/kibana check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- Which file is the playbook?
-Where do you copy it?_
-- Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._